-The following table sets forth information regarding our executive officers as of April 21, 2017:
+The following table sets forth information regarding our executive officers as of April 8, 2019:

 Name Age Position(s)

-David P. Schenkein, M.D.
-59 President and Chief Executive Officer
+Jacqualyn A. Fouse, Ph.D.
+57 Chief Executive Officer

 Scott Biller, Ph.D.
-61 Chief Scientific Officer
+63 Chief Scientific Officer

 Chris Bowden, M.D.
-56 Chief Medical Officer
+58 Chief Medical Officer

-Andrew Hirsch 46 Chief Financial Officer
+Andrew Hirsch 48 Chief Financial Officer

-Steve Hoerter 46 Chief Commercial Officer

-The biography of David P. Schenkein, M.D. can be found under "Nominees for Election to the Board of Directors."
+The biography of Dr. Fouse can be found under "Nominees for Election to the Board of Directors."

 Scott Biller, Ph.D. joined Agios in September 2010 as chief scientific officer, with more than 25 years of drug discovery and development experience.
 From 2003 to September 2010, Dr. Biller was vice president and head of global discovery chemistry at the Novartis Institutes for Biomedical Research, an affiliate of publicly-traded biopharmaceutical company Novartis AG.
 Prior to that, Dr. Biller held the positions of vice president, pharmaceutical candidate optimization at the BMS Pharmaceutical Research Institute, a division of Bristol-Myers Squibb Company, or BMS, a global biopharmaceutical company, and executive director of drug discovery chemistry for the BMS research site in Lawrenceville, New Jersey.
 Among his other key leadership positions at BMS, Dr. Biller was the executive director of metabolic diseases chemistry.
-He contributed to the drug candidate pipelines at both BMS and Novartis, culminating in two medicines launched worldwide (Onglyza® for the treatment of Type 2 diabetes and Juxtapid® for familial hypercholesterolemia) and three additional drugs reaching phase 3 clinical development.
+He contributed to the drug candidate pipelines at both BMS and Novartis AG, culminating in two medicines launched worldwide (Onglyza® for the treatment of Type 2 diabetes and Juxtapid® for familial hypercholesterolemia) and three additional drugs reaching phase 3 clinical development.
 Dr. Biller earned a S.B. in chemistry at MIT, a Ph.D. in organic chemistry at Caltech and was an NIH Postdoctoral Fellow at Columbia University focusing on natural product synthesis.

 Chris Bowden, M.D. joined Agios as chief medical officer in May 2014.
 He has more than 19 years of experience in clinical drug development, including the approval of several cancer medicines.
 Prior to joining Agios, Dr. Bowden was vice president product development oncology, franchise lead (Signaling Group) at Genentech.
 During Dr. Bowden's eight years at Genentech, he was responsible for the successful development of a number of novel targeted oncology medicines, including Zelboraf® for patients with BRAF V600E positive melanoma and Tarceva® for patients with EGFr activating mutation positive, non-small cell lung cancer.
 From 2003 to 2006, Dr. Bowden was the executive director for EMEA (Europe, Middle East, Africa) regions for BMS.
 In this role, he led medical affairs strategies for cancer, immunology and pain medicines.
 Earlier, Dr. Bowden held positions of increasing responsibility in oncology clinical development, Phases I-III at Pharmacia Corporation and Janssen Pharmaceutical, Inc., each of which is a pharmaceutical company.
 Prior to his industry experience, Dr. Bowden was on the oncology faculty at the University of Virginia Health Science Center where he participated in numerous industry and cooperative group trials.
-Dr. Bowden received his M.D. from Hahnemann University School of Medicine in Philadelphia followed by internal medicine training at Roger Williams Medical Center and the Providence VA Medical Center, Rhode Island.
+Dr. Bowden received his M.D. from Hahnemann University School of Medicine followed by internal medicine training at Roger Williams Medical Center and the Providence VA Medical Center, Rhode Island.
 He completed his medical oncology fellowship at the National Cancer Institute Medicine Branch.
 Dr. Bowden is board certified in internal medicine and medical oncology.